ihmeuw-scicomp/jobmon/jobmon_gui/README.md

 ## Overview

-This application uses React, Flask, and Bootstrap.
+This application uses React, FastApi, and Bootstrap.

 ## Roadmap